ThreeMammals/Ocelot/docs/features/routing.rst

 to a downstream service.
 At the moment in the form of another http request (in the future this could be any transport mechanism.).

-Ocelot always adds a trailing slash to an UpstreamPathTemplate.

 Ocelot's describes the routing of one request to another as a ReRoute.
 In order to get anything working in Ocelot you need to set up a ReRoute in the configuration.